-Using Microsoft Word Styles is a way to apply pre-set formatting definitions to blocks of text.
-For example, you can designate a style called “Heading 1” which formats all of your first-level headings in a particular font, boldface, single-spaced, and centered.
-That Heading 1 style, applied to all of your first-level headings in a brief or another document, gives you a one-step way to apply multiple format settings (font, font weight, justification, line spacing, etc.) for consistent formatting in your document.
+Styles are a simple way to apply pre-set formatting definitions to blocks of text.
+For example, you can easily designate a style called “Heading 1” which formats all of your first-level headings in a particular font, single-spaced, and centered.
+It’s a one-step way to apply multiple formatting settings for consistency throughout your document.

 Using Built-In Microsoft Word Styles